-So hearty and delicious… a perfect meal for those cool fall and winter nights!
-You won’t even miss the beans in this satisfying, low glycemic dish.
-Hiding the vegetables in the chili makes this recipe more kid-friendly for some of those picky eaters!
-I always like to specify organic ingredients for those with a higher pesticide residue.
-Google the Clean Fifteen and Dirty Dozen for each years information on pesticides in your fruits and vegetables.
+This recipe is a favorite with many of our clients.
+It's so hearty and delicious… a perfect meal for those cool fall and winter nights!
+You won’t even miss the beans in this satisfying, low-glycemic dish.
+Hiding the vegetables in the chili makes this recipe even more friendly for picky eaters!
 This recipe serves 6 and covers protein and vegetables for one meal.

 1.5 lbs. grass-fed ground beef

 1 Tbs. organic coconut, avocado or macadamia nut oil

 1 large onion, diced

 2 stalks of celery, diced (organic)